termlen0/ios/docs/load_config.md

   roles:
     - name privateip.ios
       function: load_config
-      src: files/ios.cfg
+      config_file: files/ios.cfg
-      config_replace: yes
+      replace: yes
 ```

-### Copying the new configuration to startup
+### How to load configuration text
-When the new configuration is loaded onto the device, it is not, by default,
-copied to the startup configuration.
-To enable this capability in the
-`load_config` function, simple set the value of `save_config` to `True`.
+The `load_config` function also supports passing the configuration text
+directly into the task list for loading onto the target device instead of
+having to provide a file name.

+In order to pass the configuration as a text string, use the `config_text`
+argument instead such as below.

 ```
 - hosts: cisco_ios